thdotnet/azure-docs.pt-br/articles/virtual-machines/troubleshooting/troubleshoot-specific-rdp-errors.md

 <a id="rdpname"></a>

 ## <a name="remote-desktop-cant-find-the-computer-name"></a>A Área de Trabalho Remota não consegue localizar o “nome” do computador.
-Causa: O cliente de área de trabalho remota em seu computador não é possível resolver o nome do computador nas configurações do arquivo RDP.
+Causa: O cliente do Área de Trabalho Remota no computador não pode resolver o nome do computador nas configurações do arquivo RDP.

 Soluções possíveis: